 The College of Education and Learning Design is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP).
 In line with the College of Education and Learning Design's values, the AAQEP strives for excellent and efficient teacher preparation that equips educators to serve students equitably.
 They provide resources and support for the educators of future teachers and assess member institutions for quality and continuous innovation.

-The College of Education and Learning Design at St. Cloud State is currently seeking accreditation under the AAQEP standards, and a Quality Assurance Review is expected in Spring 2023.
+The College of Education and Learning Design at St. Cloud State has been awarded full accreditation under the AAQEP standards through June 30, 2030.
 With accreditation, St. Cloud State will partner with AAQEP to:

 Programs that are accredited by AAQEP post their annual reports on their websites.
-Once accredited, our annual report will be provided here.
+Once ready, our annual report will be provided here.

 The St. Cloud State Teacher Education Unit and our educator preparation programs are regularly reviewed and approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 Approved teacher preparation programs must demonstrate their course offerings meet the rigorous content knowledge standards and pedagogical best practices required by the state.